 Pocaterra Ridge Route Description

 To do this as a point to point park your cars correctly or stash bikes if you can’t get a car shuttle.
-I would suggest parking one car near Little Highwood Pass and starting the drive further up Highway 40 at the Highwood Pass parking lot and start here.
+I would suggest parking one car near Little Highwood Pass and starting the drive further up Highway 40 at the Highwood Pass Day Use Parking Lot and starting here.